oasis-tcs/odata-specs/docs/odata-csdl-xml/odata-csdl-xml.md

 Some of these types allow facets, defined in section "[Type Facets](#TypeFacets)".

-Representation of primitive type values is usage specific, see for example
+Representation of primitive type values within a URL is defined by the rule `primitiveLiteral` in [OData-ABNF](#ODataABNF).
-- rule `primitiveLiteral` in [OData-ABNF](#ODataABNF) for the representation in URLs, and
-- [OData-JSON](#ODataJSON) for the representation in JSON request and response bodies.
+Representation within request and response bodies is format specific.

 ## <a name="TypeFacets" href="#TypeFacets">3.4 Type Facets</a>